Fear has an aged flavor; it tastes how you might imagine the common thread of all humanity to taste, like air, like a hundred lives at once.

 I rush over and touch the wood, trying not to panic.
 It can't just be . . . broken.
 Dread trickles down my spine.
 Did I do this?
 Or did her insane, clinging mind?

 I have to get out, now.

-As the girl bolts up in her bed, gasping and sweating, her subconscious shrinks as her conscious mind takes full dominance.
+As the girl bolts up in her bed, gasping and sweating, her subconscious shrinks and her conscious mind takes full dominance.
 I expect to jettison back . . . but nothing happens.
-I'm not used to navigating a subconscious mind when the human's awake.
-It feels almost like I've been locked in a dark closet.